Years of rising housing prices have made it hard for many people to buy a home. They need to rent.

 - Unregistered investment.
 As with other unregistered investments, the regulatory protections of the Investment Company Act of 1940 are not available with unregistered securities.

-- It is possible, due to tax, regulatory, or investment decisions, that a fund, or its investors, are unable realize any tax benefits.
+- It is possible, due to tax, regulatory, or investment decisions, that a fund, or its investors, are unable to realize any tax benefits.
 You should evaluate the merits of the underlying investment and not solely invest in an opportunity zone fund for any potential tax advantage.

 The above material cannot be altered, revised, and/or modified without the express written consent of Urban Catalyst.